-Asprovalta is located in Strumica Gulf, and has about 40000 inhabitants in the winter and about 200000 in the summer.
+Asprovalta is located in Strumica Gulf, and has about 4000 inhabitants in the winter and about 20000 in the summer.
 There are two biggest towns in the center of the bay, Asprovalta and Stavros.

 Asprovalta is the largest city in the region.
-The bay is 40km long and extends from Asprovalta over Ofrinia to Stavros.

-Asprovalta is located about 80km away from Kavala, as well as from Thessaloniki, just 8km from Stavros and 500m from Nea Vrasna.
-It’s one of the most developed tourist sites in northern Greece.
-The town has about 300 different shops, boutiques and souvenir shops and over 100 restaurants and taverns.
+It’s about 80km away from Kavala and Thessaloniki, just 8km from Stavros and 500m from Nea Vrasna.
+It’s one of the most developed tourist sites in northern Greece, with about 300 different stores, boutiques and souvenir shops and over 100 restaurants and taverns.

-Asprovalta is a quiet resort ideal for families with children, but also great for young people because it offers rich night life and entertainment.
+Asprovalta is a quiet resort ideal for families with children, but also great for young people because it offers rich nightlife and entertainment.
 Beach chairs and umbrellas are free with purchased drink or coffee.

 Asprovalta has a small marina, karting tracks, tennis court and beach volleyball.
 The town offers everything you need for a perfect holiday.
 Beautiful sandy beach, rich content for children and for adults, a lot of favourable places for shopping, cafes, restaurants, large supermarkets (Carrefour, Lidl), great promenade, lots of greenery and shade for hot summer days, a large choice of accommodation.
 It has a health centre, a large number of a medical and veterinary clinic, a post office, several banks, a pharmacy, a rent-a-car and rent-a-bike agency.